RA-CompSci/MountainCarDataSet/README.md

-# Mountain Car Q-Learning Experiment
+# Mountain Car Reinforcement Learning with Topology Data Analysis

 This repository contains a Q-learning implementation for the classic Mountain Car reinforcement learning problem from OpenAI Gym.
 The agent learns to drive an underpowered car up a steep hill by building momentum through oscillations in the valley.